swaptacular/swpt_ca_scripts/README.md

 generate-masterkey*  nodeinfo/            register-peer*  sign-servercert*
 ```

-- The `certs/` sub-directory will contain the certificates that have been
+- The `certs` sub-directory will contain the certificates that have been
   signed by your root-CA.

-- The `db/` sub-directory will contain all sorts of bookkeeping information
+- The `db` sub-directory will contain all sorts of bookkeeping information
   about your root-CA.

-- The `nodeinfo/` sub-directory will contain information about your
+- The `nodeinfo` sub-directory will contain information about your
   Swaptacular node.
 You can add random files to this directory, and your
   peers will store all those files in their root-CA databases.
 Most
   importantly, the information that you put here should allow your peers to
   get in touch with you, if necessary.

-- The `peers/` sub-directory will contain information about your peers,
+- The `peers` sub-directory will contain information about your peers,
-  including the content of their `nodeinfo/` directories.
+  including the content of their `nodeinfo` directories.